Laefye/wireguard/README.md

 These commands ensure that WireGuard will start automatically on boot and can be managed as a standard service.

+## Configuration

+Some parameters (for example: output interface) can be easily changed in `setup.sh`

 ## Contributing

 Feel free to submit issues or make pull requests to improve this script.